London Bound? We have some tips you need to have the best experience ever!

 We love London at any time of the year.
 But after a few trips, we have some tips you might not find in the travel guides.

 We know that you already have a list of sites to see.
 Big Ben, The Tower of London, even the Queen herself.
 But what you might not know is that July in the summer is HOT and SWEATY!
 Or that it's cheaper to take an Uber than one of those adorable black taxi cabs.

 London is enormous!
 The city and boroughs are vast, so seeing it all quickly can be tricky.
 We suggest staying close, but out of the central city.
 We LOVE Islington because it's adorable, has great food, and it isn't as expensive as staying closer to the tourist areas.

 This city is always busy, but during the holidays it can be crazy, crowded, and expensive.
 Plan your trip accordingly.

 Every adventure calls for specific items to make sure you are prepared and not left searching for a replacement.
 While shopping in London is easy, it is also expensive.
-So make sure you are saving your money for the things you would like to do, like giving Padella in the Borough Market a try, rather than trying to get an extra wall plug.
+Take advantage of seeing the free stuff like the museums and looking at the historical buildings.
+We like to stay in hotels with free breakfasts, pack a lunch in our backpacks and enjoy a nice dinner.
+Enjoying one fancy meal, like giving Padella in the Borough Market a try, is worth sticking to the budget.